-The terms subconscious and unconscious are often confused, So let us clear it up now.
+The terms subconscious and unconscious are often confused, So let us clear it up right now.
 The subconscious mind is the state of daydreaming and deep relaxation.
-Put simply we are sub-aware of it.
+Put simply, we are sub-aware of it.
 The sub-conscious is adjacent to consciousness and provides accessible information, such as memories and recall.

 The Unconscious Mind

 The unconscious is deeper, much deeper than the subconscious mind.
-You have perhaps heard of Sigmund Freud, the Australian father of psychoanalysis?
-He wrote about ‘ads unbewusste’ (the unconscious mind), as all that takes place outside conscious awareness.
-He was talking about the UN known to the conscious mind.
+You have perhaps heard of Sigmund Freud, the Austrian father of psychoanalysis?
+He wrote about ‘ads unbewusste’ (the unconscious mind, as all that takes place outside conscious awareness).
+He was talking about the UN known to the conscious (surface) mind.

 The Unconscious is UN everything conscious.
 It is not logical or analytical.
 It does not understand the concepts of time and reality.

-That is the same part of our mind that sorts our emotions, memories, beliefs and behaviours.
-No wonder we are all messed up!
+That is the same part of our computer mind that sorts our emotions, memories, beliefs and behaviours.

 Our unconscious mind sometimes gets confused between what actually happened, and what we dreamed or imagined.

 It can come to illogical conclusions about facts and reality.
-In some ways they are just like computer viruses.
+In some ways these can be much like computer viruses.

 Just like a computer programmer, Peter Zapfella uses Neuro (how we think) Linguistic (how we communicate) Programming (our patterns of behaviour and emotion) NLP, the Emotional Alignment Technique (formerly therapy) and advanced hypnosis to identify the unconscious errors and anomalies, and re-align them with survival.

-In some ways, like running a computer anti-virus.
+In some ways, this is like running a computer anti-virus.